ngocpea/culture_amp/surveyor/README.md

 Challenges:
 - To make code as dynamic as possible rather than hardcoding which was my initial approach which would mean the tests would fail if the requirements changed slightly.
 - Logiacal thinking > definitely needs to be practiced.
+- Some Rubocop suggestions i.e. each over for loop, struggled with making code pass tests after using each loop.
 ---
 Finished in 0.01318 seconds
 38 examples, 0 failures.